Skip to main navigation Skip to main content Skip to page footer

 Where can you find the most beautiful hikes in Slovakia?

 Slovakia offers a wealth of beautiful hiking opportunities, with its rugged mountains, lush forests, and pristine national parks.
-Here are some of the most picturesque hiking destinations in Slovakia:

 • High Tatras (Vysoké Tatry): The High Tatras are the highest part of the Carpathian mountain range and offer some of the most stunning alpine landscapes in Europe.
 Hiking trails take you to high mountain lakes, waterfalls, and peaks, including Gerlachovský štít, the highest point in Slovakia.